Safenano celebrates the first ten years16.09.2016

-Reflections on ten years of Safenano, IOM's centre of excellence on research and consulting services into the safe use of nanotechnology and nanomaterials, by founding Director, Prof. Rob Aitken:
+Reflections on ten years of Safenano, IOM's centre of excellence on research and consulting services into the safe use of nanotechnology and nanomaterials

 2016 marks the ten year anniversary of SAFENANO as a Centre of Excellence in Nanosafety.
 When I was first approached by the UK Department of Trade and Industry (DTI) in 2004, their mandate to the IOM was to de-risk the emerging UK nanotechnology industry.
 These were the early days of what would become large scale investment nanotechnology in the UK (including the 22 nanotechnology centres of excellence of which SAFENANO was one) and by governments in Europe, US and around the world.
 It was also the time of the Royal Society and Royal Academy of Engineering report Nanotechnologies and Nanosciences: Opportunities and Uncertainties.
 This landmark publication in 2004 was one of the first internationally which drew together emerging concerns about nanotechnology risk.